Bank Accounts - Corporate Authorization Resolution

 - Determining authority levels to endorse checks and orders for payment of money, approve business credit/debit card access devices, or otherwise withdraw or transfer funds on deposit with a bank.

-Copies of signature cards will be maintained by the Director of Financial Services.
+Copies of all signature cards will be maintained by the Director of Finance.

-The Vice President of Financial Services does not have authority, without a written resolution approved by the Board, to:
+The CFO does not have authority, without a written resolution approved by the Board, to:

 - Sign, execute, or deliver promissory or other evidences of indebtedness to borrow money on behalf of or in the name of the College.